 Pure Comparative Negligence

 Mississippi is a pure comparative fault state.
-That means that any compensation you are awarded will be modified according to your degree of liability.
-If the other party is entirely at fault for your injuries, you will receive 100% of your awarded compensation.
+According to Mississippi Code §11-7-15, any compensation you are awarded will be modified according to your degree of liability.
 If you are found to be 20% at fault, then your damages will be reduced by 20%.
-Technically, you can even recover compensation if you were 99% responsible for the accident.

-A defense lawyer will sometimes use this as a defense tactic.
-They may claim that you were more responsible for an accident than you really are to reduce their client’s liability after an accident.
-A Gulfport truck accident lawyer can defend you against underhanded tactics like these and protect your rights.
-If necessary, they will even work with accident scene reconstruction experts who can use advanced technology to determine what happened and who is liable.
+A defense lawyer may claim that you were more responsible for an accident than you really are to reduce their client’s liability.
+Your Gulfport lawyer can defend you against underhanded tactics like these and can even work with an accident scene reconstruction expert to determine who is liable.

-For a free, no-risk review of your claim or to have our team get to work right away on your case, contact the Morris Bart law firm today at (228) 357-9621.
-The call is free and there is no obligation.
+For a free, no-risk review of your claim or to have our team get to work right away on your case, contact Morris Bart today.
+We also work on a contingency fee basis only, which means you do not have any upfront, out-of-pocket costs.

 to find a Morris Bart office near you.